Elon Musk’s SpaceX eyes $1.77tn valuation ahead of historic IPO

 The company also provides internet services and artificial intelligence models through its Starlink and xAI divisions.

-Musk has outlined lofty ambitions for SpaceX, including establishing a “self-sustaining” city on Mars and extending “the light of consciousness to the stars”.
+Musk has outlined lofty ambitions for SpaceX, including to establish a “self-sustaining” city on Mars, “make life multiplanetary”, and “extend the light of consciousness to the stars”.

 SpaceX’s listing will be a test of investors’ confidence in Musk’s vision, which has yet to translate into profits at the company.